dockersamples/docker-fifth-birthday/mta-java.md

 The images are now available to use in Universal Control Plane.

-# Step 5: Deploy on Universal Control Plane
+# Step 5: Deploy on Universal Control Plane with Kubernetes

 Click on the UCP button to launch the UCP window.